 By choosing to upgrade the package, the vulnerable release will be denied and developers will upgrade to a different (likely newer) release of the package.
 Tidelift will calculate the recommended upgrade path for all affected releases of a package, and will suggest the correct upgrades.
-When choosing to upgrade the package, the catalog manager can choose to specify the date that the vulnerable package release will become denied, giving developers a buffer period in which they can make the requisite changes to their repositories.
+When choosing to upgrade the package, the catalog administrator can choose to specify the date that the vulnerable package release will become denied, giving developers a buffer period in which they can make the requisite changes to their repositories.
 To deny the release immediately, select today’s date.

 What happens when a newly requested release doesn’t meet this standard?

 If a newly requested release contains a security vulnerability and this standard is turned on, you will be warned that the release contains a standards violation.
 You can review the vulnerability and all related information before deciding whether to approve or deny the request.
 Approving the request creates an exception.